mxdws/singlepageinfo/index.md

 ### [DeepMind Podcast](https://open.spotify.com/show/39fjU5Q5L5UecTCRMeqjwb)

-To compliment **Hello World**, this is Hannah Fry's eight-part podcast around the work she has done at [DeepMind](https://deepmind.com) around Artificial Intelligence.
+To compliment *Hello World*, this is Hannah Fry's eight-part podcast about the work she has done at [DeepMind](https://deepmind.com) around Artificial Intelligence.

 ### [Talk Python To Me](https://talkpython.fm)

 If you're thinking of entering the Data Science world, you're almost definitely going to need to use the Python programming language at some point.
 It's a very beginner friendly language, and the community around it is superb.
 As such there are some great podcasts, like this one.
-Not all episodes are on Data Science, but here are some that are.
+Not all episodes are on Data Science, but here are some that are, and the careers one in particular shows that you don't have to be a young, gifted, mathematical programmer to pursue it.

 [Episode 193 - Data Science Year in Review 2018](https://talkpython.fm/episodes/show/193/data-science-year-in-review-2018-edition)

 [Episode 139 - Paths into a Data Science Career](https://talkpython.fm/episodes/show/139/paths-into-a-data-science-career)

-Both of these episodes are related to the opportunities and applications that Python can help you get in to, but you don't need to know Python to gert anything out of them.
+Both of these episodes are related to the opportunities and applications that Python can help you get in to, but you don't need to know Python to get anything out of them.

 For me, I enjoy listening to these, but it helps me focus on what I'm doing this for.
 Do I want to work doing Data Science for a big organisation?
 Maybe not.
 But I might like to explore it to some level and see where it takes me.
-I'm not 21 and have just graduated.
+I'm not 21 having just graduated.
 I'm nearly 44 with a family and responsibilities, so perhaps using Data Science to write blog posts on the stats behind news articles, political manifestos, the form of a Football team, or how crazy it was that Kylie's first 7 singles reached the number 1 or 2 in the UK singles chart, is as far as I want to go.

 ## Education